troperville

 • Flatline: Happens for a short time when Princess Bubblegum is in the hospital in "Mortal Recoil", but then her body mass stabilizes itself.

-• Flat "What.": Finn and Jake give one when they hear someone crying for help, only to find out it's a teddy bear that needs help hanging streamers for a party.
+• Flat "What": Finn and Jake give one when they hear someone crying for help, only to find out it's a teddy bear that needs help hanging streamers for a party.

 • Flipping the Table: In "What Have You Done?", both the title card and the episode proper, and both by Princess Bubblegum.

-• Foil: Ice King and Scorcher.
+• Ice King and Scorcher.
 The Scorcher's fire powers and competency contrasts with Ice King's ice powers and incompetency.

 • In "The Eyes", where a horse spies Finn and Jake all night, at the beginning Finn remembers all the adventures they have in that week, one of them is rescuing yet another princess from the Ice King, and he screaming: I only want to be happy.
 The end of the episode shows The Ice King disguised as the horse spying Finn and Jake to learn how to be happy.